Contributions from Alan Grosbard and Kat Albrecht

 Try to read the information on the aluminum tag you bought at the engraving machine at the pet store.
 By now, most of it has worn away.
 It was not a good idea.

 Order a new tag.
 The best ones are made of steel and slide onto the collar itself.
 You can also buy a collar with your phone number (including area code) on it.
 You may think your dog is friendly, but a stranger who is trying to help a frightened and confused stray and may not want to get under its chin to look at a tiny tag.
 Make it easy.
 Let them get your number without getting close to the dog’s mouth.

 Will your dog let them get close enough to read the tag?
 Is the stranger afraid of all dogs?
-Has the information worn off the tag because you bought the aluminum tag from the machine since it was heart shaped and so cute?
+Has the information worn off the tag because you bought the aluminum tag from the machine since it was heart-shaped and so cute?
 Forget cute when it comes to tags.
 Steel or heavy plastic tag.
-Slip on the collar or on a strong link.
-Information printed on the collar as well so it is easy to read.
+Slip-on the collar or on a strong link.
+Information is printed on the collar as well so it is easy to read.
 On the tag, full address with city and state.
-Two telephone numbers with area code (never hurts to have a back up).
+Two telephone numbers with area code (never hurts to have a backup).